arturocecilia/dryeyenet-manual/docs/general-basics/key-concepts.md

 # Key Concepts

-DryEyeNet organizes work into guided flows we call **workflows**:
+DryEyeNet organizes work into guided flows called **workflows**:

-- **New exam** — baseline documentation (patient data + medication + anamnesis + questionnaires + attachments).
+- **New Base Exam** — baseline documentation (patient data, medication, anamnesis, questionnaires, and attachments).
-- **New treatment** — documentation of a performed treatment visit (typically requires an existing exam).
+- **New Treatment** — documentation of a performed treatment visit (typically requires an existing exam).
-- **Dashboard** — search patients, review documentation, and correct/complete previous visits.
-- ..
+- …

 Each **workflow** consists of sequential steps.
-A **Cancel** button is available throughout to safely abort the flow and return to the Main Menu.
+A **Cancel** button is available throughout the flow to safely abort the process and return to the [**Main Menu**](/docs/general-basics/main-menu).

 **Terms used in this manual:**

-- **Step:** one screen within a flow.
+- **Step:** a single screen within a workflow.
-- **Substep:** a dialog or nested screen within a step (e.g., Add patient).
+- **Substep:** a dialog or nested screen within a step (e.g., _Add patient_).
 - **Review:** the final step where you confirm data completeness before saving.

-# Access, Roles and Permissions
+# Access, Roles, and Permissions

 The system is role-based.
 Depending on the role you are assigned:

-- Some menu entries may be hidden
+- Some menu entries may be hidden.
-- Some steps may be read-only
+- Some steps may be read-only.
-- Some actions (e.g., treatment planning) may be restricted
+- Some actions (e.g., treatment planning) may be restricted.

-If you do not see a feature described in this manual, check your role permissions with your administrator.
+If you do not see a feature described in this manual, please check your role permissions with your administrator.